The Lorax (musical): Act II

 Two factory workers are opening the factory, meanwhile the Lorax sneaks inside with the animals of the forest.
 They start a protest to save the trees, and a TV news crew turns up to report it.
-The Once-ler tries to impress Samelore the reporter with his machinery, but the Lorax exposes all the pollution the factory is creating and how it's affecting the wildlife ("We Are One").
+The Once-ler tries to impress Samelore the reporter with his machinery, but the Lorax exposes all the pollution the factory is creating and how it is affecting the wildlife ("We Are One").

 The Once-ler starts to apologize to the viewers at home.
-Just as he agrees to shut the factory, he announces the new version of the thneed which makes it even more popular ("Thneed 2.0").
+As he agrees to shut the factory, he announces a new version of the thneed, which makes it even more popular ("Thneed 2.0").
 The Lorax sits alone on a stump and watches all the animals leave the area.
 The Once-ler treks up to visit him, to ask if they can still be friends.
-The Lorax says he's leaving because the forest has gone.
-He leaves the Once-ler with one word that he doesn't understand – "unless".
+The Lorax says he is leaving because the forest has gone.
+He leaves the Once-ler with one word that he does not understand – "unless".
 At that moment, the last truffula tree is cut down.

 The Once-ler's family pack up their things and leave along with the rest of the town ("When We Get Rich" (reprise)).
 The Once-ler is left on his own, the story ends.
-The kid who has been listening to the story says that it can't be the end – she wants to know what "unless" means.
-The old Once-ler has been thinking about it for years, but doesn't understand and can't think of a way to bring the Lorax back when there's no forest.
+The kid who has been listening to the story says that it cannot be the end – she wants to know what "unless" means.
+The Once-ler has been thinking about it for years, but does not understand and cannot think of a way to bring the Lorax back when there is no forest.
 The kid has an idea, they need to plant a new truffula tree.
-The Once-ler says it won't work without a Lorax, but the kid persuades him to let her try.
+The Once-ler says it will not work without a Lorax, but the kid persuades him to let her try.
 She plants the seed, waters it and waits, and finally it begins to grow ("Take It Wherever You Go").
-The Once-ler is thrilled, and the kid asks if the Lorax will come back now.
+The Once-ler is thrilled, and the kid asks if the Lorax will come back.
 They finally realise that a Lorax is just someone, anyone, who looks after trees.
 His last word meant that nothing will get better unless someone like the kid cares enough to protect them and keep planting ("Take It Wherever You Go" (reprise)).